Board Remuneration

 • $1,000 for round-trip travel per meeting where one-way travel time (by the fastest route) is more than three hours.

-Travel time is calculated from departure from the director's residence or place of business in Ontario to and from the meeting venue.
+Travel time is calculated using a web mapping application for continuous travel from the Director's residence or place of business in Ontario to the meeting venue.
+An alternate startpoint or endpoint may be used if reasonable in the circumstances.